crossbario/autobahn-js/doc/reference_wampv1.rst

 2. `Production (only minimized) <http://autobahn.s3.amazonaws.com/js/autobahn.min.js>`_
 3. `Development <http://autobahn.s3.amazonaws.com/js/autobahn.js>`_

 .. note:: You can use the above via direct linking for *development purposes*, but do not hotlink for production.
-This will not work, since we place restrictions on HTTP referers.
+This will not work, since we place restrictions on HTTP referrers.

 In addition, the source code is still accessible in the `project GitHub repository <https://github.com/tavendo/AutobahnJS/tree/wamp1>`_.